ibexa/documentation-developer/docs/ai_actions/alt_text/customize_alt_text_generation.md

 # Customize alternative text generation

-If you need more control over the alt text generation feature, you can customize, for example, by integrating a different AI engine, and modifying the default behavior.
+If you need more control over the alt text generation feature, you can customize, for example, by integrating a different AI service, and modifying the default behavior.

 ## Add custom glossaries